 One of the most popular and financially successful among these was Jon Favreau’s highly enjoyable adaptation of Iron Man (2008) with Robert Downey Jr. Favreau, Downey and the team returned for the somewhat disappointing Iron Man 2 (2010).
 More importantly, Iron Man quickly became an essential facet of the Marvel Cinematic Universe with Downey making a cameo appearance after the end credits in The Incredible Hulk (2008) and Iron Man becoming one of the essential players in the Marvel team-up The Avengers.
 [Iron Man Three similarly plays the game of a post-credits sequence but with plans for Avengers: Age of Ultron (2015) vague at the point of this film’s release, all we get is an admittedly amusing sequence Robert Downey Jr using Mark Ruffalo’s Bruce Banner as therapist].
 Downey subsequently went on to play Tony Stark/Iron Man in .Captain America: Civil War (2016), Spider-Man: Homecoming (2017), Avengers: Infinity War (2018) and Avengers: Endgame (2019).

-With Iron Man Three, Jon Favreau has stepped back to an executive producing position (as well as reprising his role as Happy Hapgood, promptly (perhaps with ominous symbolism) to be hospitalised for the bulk of the film).
+With Iron Man Three, Jon Favreau has stepped back to an executive producing position (as well as reprising his role as Happy Hapgood, only (perhaps with ominous symbolism) to be promptly hospitalised for the bulk of the film).
 The new inheritor of the franchise is Shane Black.
 Black is considered a celebrity screenwriter in some circles after selling his spec script for Lethal Weapon (1987) for $1.25 million.
 Beyond that, Black’s track record has been uneven.
 He has contributed scripts for the delightful children’s monster bash The Monster Squad (1987), Tony Scott’s underrated The Last Boy Scout (1991), the fine Last Action Hero (1993) and the flop Renny Harlin action film The Long Kiss Goodnight (1996), none of which have been box-office hits.
 Most recently, Black made his directorial debut with the quirkily appealing modernised film noir Kiss Kiss Bang Bang (2005) and subsequent to this went on to The Nice Guys (2016) and The Predator (2018).
 He has been associated with a bunch of other films, including a long-rumoured big screen revival of pulp hero Doc Savage.